jropinion/content/blog_content/Hip-hop.md

 Why?

-BECAUSE WHITE PEOPLE LISTEN TO HIP-HIP!!!!!!!
+BECAUSE WHITE PEOPLE LISTEN TO HIP-HOP!!!!!!!

 I have many white friends from all different socioeconomic classes and geographic regions who listen to rap and hip-hop.
 Yet none of them find themselves in a position with authorities where they may lose their lives often.
 Why the difference?
 Are they smarter and thus know how to appreciate the music as just music, something a black person is incapable of doing?
 Are they just naturally more civil and able to better resist hip-hop’s poisonous influence?
 Maybe they wear the perfect cops-don’t-kill-me outfits.
 The only variable that seems different to me is that they are white.